Eric Farris: Milwaukee Brewers

-He was drafted by the Milwaukee Brewers in the 4th round, 131st overall, of the 2007 MLB Draft.
-In 2007, he made his professional debut for their Rookie League Helena Brewers.
-Farris played all of the 2008 season with the Class A West Virginia Power and all of the 2009 season with the Class A-Advanced Brevard County Manatees.
-Though rehabbing with the Rookie Arizona League Brewers early in the 2010 campaign, Farris played the rest of the 2010 season with the Triple-A Nashville Sounds.
+Farris was drafted by the Milwaukee Brewers in the 4th round, with the 131st overall selection, of the 2007 Major League Baseball draft.
+In 2007, he made his professional debut for their rookie-level affiliate, the Helena Brewers.
+Farris played all of the 2008 season with the Single-A West Virginia Power and all of the 2009 season with the High-A Brevard County Manatees.
+In 2010, Farris spent time in rehabilitation with the rookie-level Arizona League Brewers, and played the rest of the yearwith the Triple-A Nashville Sounds.
 He hit .256 in 98 games for Nashville before his first call-up.

 On July 28, 2011, Farris was called up to the Brewers after they placed Rickie Weeks on the 15-day disabled list with a sprained left ankle.
-He made his debut that day, going 0–1 in a pinch-hit appearance, not staying in the game.
-He was optioned back to Nashville the following day.
+He made his debut that day, going 0–1 in a pinch-hit appearance, and not staying in the game.
+Farris was optioned back to Nashville the following day.

-Seattle Mariners

-The Seattle Mariners selected Farris in the Triple-A phase of the 2012 Rule 5 draft.

 Minnesota Twins

+On December 6, 2012, the Seattle Mariners selected Farris in the minor league phase of the Rule 5 draft.
+He was released by Seattle prior to the start of the season on March 29.

-Farris signed a minor league deal with the Minnesota Twins on January 6, 2014.
-He elected free agency on November 6, 2015.
+On April 1, 2013, Farris signed a minor league contract with the Minnesota Twins.
+He spent the year with the Triple-A Rochester Red Wings (also playing in one game for the Double-A New Britain Rock Cats, and batted .248/.301/.312 with three home runs, 31 RBI, and 23 stolen bases.
+Farris elected free agency following the season on November 4.

+On January 6, 2014, Farris re-signed with the Twins organization on a minor league contract.
+Returning to Rochester, he played in 133 games and slashed .280/.316/.356 with four home runs, 44 RBI, and 16 stolen bases.

+On November 18, 2014, Farris once more re-signed with Minnesota on a minor league contract.
+In 87 appearances for Rochester, he hit .259/.306/.310 with one home run, 29 RBI, and five stolen bases.
+Farris elected free agency on November 6, 2015.